prajwalbkumar/Newspaper/README.md

 # The Irregular

 A statically-generated personal newspaper.
 Content is Markdown with YAML frontmatter.
-One config file controls everything — site identity, colours, social links, and the dark info strip.
+One config file controls everything — site identity, colours, social links, and location.
 Eleventy compiles it to plain HTML/CSS/JS and deploys to Cloudflare Pages in ~30 seconds.

 **Stack:** Eleventy 3 · Nunjucks · Vanilla JS · Cloudflare Pages